cplmakerlab/cplmakerlab.github.io/_slidedecks/selling-your-designs-online.md

       \- Necessary for Shopify, Etsy and others.&nbsp;

-      \- Not necessary for Facebook Marketplace, sellter apps (Letgo, Offerup, etc.)
+      \- Not necessary for Facebook Marketplace, seller apps (Letgo, Offerup, etc.)